resoluteworks/alkemy/README.md

 Alkemy also provides a very basic framework for Page Object Model approaches.
 This includes all the extensions and assertions available for `WebDriver`.

-Lastly, as expected, any of the Kotest assertions can be used natively in combination with any of the Alkemy/Selenium objects.
+Lastly, any Kotest assertions can be used natively in combination with the Alkemy or Selenium objects.

 ```kotlin
 class MyTest(val context: AlkemyContext) : StringSpec({